 Visit NC Seafood for Delicious Broiled Seafood in Raleigh

 If you aren’t in the mood to cook, but you still want a light, delicious meal, visit NC Seafood.
 Not only are we known as the best Calabash style seafood restaurant in Raleigh, we also have delicious broiled platters to choose from, including tilapia, mahi mahi, shrimp, scallops, and more!
-Call ahead at (919) 833-4661 for a takeout order or enjoy a laid-back meal at our restaurant.
+Order takeout online or enjoy a laid-back meal at our restaurant.